 We encourage all in the construction sector to consider seriously the impact of imposing fixed prices at this time.
 The sector is working on every tighter margins and this could impact the resilience and ongoing viability of of businesses in the supply chain.
 Where concerns are raised, a pragmatic, understanding and collaborative approach is essential.
 It is vital that we work together to avoid conflict and we further encourage all companies to consider signing and adopting the principles set down in the Conflict Avoidance Pledge that has be developed by the Royal Institute of Chartered Surveyors (RICS) and endorsed by the Construction Leadership Council (CLC).

 Below we provide some information on the market forces that are resulting in ongoing inflationary pressures and additional advice and guidance related to managing businesses and contracts in a high inflation environment.

 The aim is to keep it refreshed so our members are have a clear picture and can have informed decisions up and down the supply chain (last updated 31st March 2022)

 Demand Related Issues

+The impact of higher than anticipated demand in key sectors like housing and the domestic refurbishment sector (fuelled by growing household savings) have exceeded expectation.
+It is not simply UK demand, but we operate in an increasingly globalised market.
 A surge in Chinese consumption is linked to faster than expected recovery from the pandemic fuelling property development and investment in infrastructure and notably by global demand for appliances and electronic goods (many of which are manufactured in China).